 White discharge or milky white watery discharge is usually a reflection of normal vaginal health and lubrication.
 Small white clumps in discharge or thick white discharge may be a sign that you have developed a yeast infection.

 Women of childbearing age have glands that are present in the cervix and produce clear mucus.
 This clear discharge may turn white on exposure to air.
-Although, egg white discharge before the period may be a sign of pregnancy.
-You can experience different amounts of discharge during ovulation or sexual arousal or pregnancy.
+However, egg white discharge before the period may be a sign of pregnancy.
+You can experience different amounts of discharge during ovulation, sexual arousal, or pregnancy.

 Symptoms of yeast infection include: